 Bodies weren’t made to sit all day at work, then sit all night at home.
 But there are solutions...

 Josh Axe, founder of www.DrAxe.com, one of the most widely viewed health sites on the web, walks three times a day, for 20 min.
-Add to that his belief that he is guided by a benevolent God - and his walks are a time for him to be more receptive that inner Guiding Intuition.
-Which I know we all have.
+Add to that his belief that he is guided by a benevolent God - and his walks are a time for him to be more receptive to that inner guiding intuition.

 We Learn To Sit But this really begins in school.
 We take children who would naturally be running and playing, and learning very rapidly through play, and we make them sit in an intellectual mode, for long hours.

-And some pull it off well.
+And some can do it.
 Others, not so much, and they may even get the label “ADD” or “ADHD”.
 And then maybe some Ritalin.
-Or more lately, CBD, a better choice but still just a partial solution.
+(More recently, some children are being given CBD, a much gentler way to calm mood swings, anxiety and restlessness.)

-So we learn to sit.
-And we lose that ability to flow, that vitality.
+So in school we learn to sit.
+We learn to inhibit our natural flow, and I bet that many of us lose a certain amount of vitality through that process.
 But I think we can get it back.

 Here’s what I recommend:

 Walking has been called a miracle of engineering.
-Not only does it help your digestion as you engage the rhythm of left leg, right leg, left leg… but walking also helps left and right brain work together more, since you have to coordinate left and right body to do it.
+It helps your digestion as you engage the rhythm of left leg, right leg, left leg… but walking also helps left and right brain work together more, since you have to coordinate left and right body to do it.

-Many of them have even written about how 20 min was not enough, they found that if they walked for 40 min, or 1 hour, they would get the most insight and benefits.
-Personally, I find at about 17 min is when my system relaxes and grounds.
-So the next 20 min I will begin to see the world through peace again, and then the 20 min after that is probably when a clear perspective on my life really begins to happen.
+Many of them have even written about how 20 min was not enough, they found that if they walked for an hour, they would get the most insight and benefits.
+Personally, I find at about 20 min is when my system relaxes and grounds, and so the real benefits clarity just begins then, and the much greater clarity probably doesn't come until - yes, near an hour or so.

 Tips For Better Walks